Five ways to keep mind and body healthy over 60

 Maintaining your social life doesn’t have to mean constant tea and cake - although once in a while definitely won’t hurt!
 Getting outside in the fresh air and exploring local landmarks, parks and National Trust places could be a great way to maintain your health, get those steps in and have a good old chat with a friend or family member.

 Read all about our 10 favourite in-bloom National Trust gardens that are fabulous to explore this summer.
-And if you’re interested in visiting National Trust properties or gardens, read on for the chance to be rewarded with an e-gift card worth £120 to spend at the National Trust.

 When you buy a Prepaid Funeral Plan from The Nottingham, provided by our partner Dignity, you're effectively freezing the cost of the services included in your chosen plan at today's prices.
 So, no matter how far into the future your funeral takes place, or however much funeral costs may rise, once paid there will be nothing further to pay for the services in the plan.